matter-labs/zksync-sso-clave-contracts/packages/sdk/README.md

 import { erc20Abi } from "viem";

 const ssoConnector = zksyncSsoConnector({
-  // Optional session configuration,
-  // if omitted user will have to sign every transaction via Auth Server
+  // Optional session configuration, if omitted user will have to sign every transaction via Auth Server
   session: {
+    expiry: "1 day",

     // Allow up to 0.1 ETH to be spend in gas fees
     feeLimit: parseEther("0.1"),